-First, contact your web host or web developer in charge of your website.
-You’ll need your host login to do this.
-From there open up a ticket saying your website is not loading and includes a screenshot.
-For faster action give you host a call just be prepared to wait in line unless it is managed hosting such as Flywheel or Kinsta.
+First, contact your web host or the web developer in charge of your website.
+You'll need your host login to do this.
+From there, open up a ticket saying your website is not loading and include a screenshot.
+For faster action, give your host a call.
+Just be prepared to wait in line unless it is a managed hosting company such as Kinsta.

 Are you looking for help with your website security?

 We cover security, backups, hosting, and many other services as part of our website care plan.

 Thrive Design is a customer-centric web design and development agency from Seattle.
 Contact us today to find out how we can elevate your business online!
 Find us on Clutch, UpCity, LinkedIn, Facebook, and Twitter.